GLOBAL MARKETS-U.S. short-term bond yields, dollar gain on Fed rate hike

 Yields on two-year Treasury notes rose to their highest since August 2009, while three-year yields hit their highest since May 2010 and five-year yields rose to their highest since May 2011.

-The dollar index, which measures the greenback against a basket of six major currencies, was last up 1 percent at 102.11.
-The index had been trading lower while bond yields were also mostly lower before the Fed statement.
+The dollar index, which measures the greenback against a basket of six major currencies, was last up 0.6 percent at 101.73 .

-MSCI's all-country world stock index was down 1.1 percent, adding to earlier losses.
-The pan-European STOXX 600 share index ended down 0.5 percent.
+MSCI's all-country world stock index was down 0.6 percent, and the pan-European STOXX 600 share index ended down 0.5 percent.

-Gold turned lower and tapped the lowest in more than 10 months following the Fed statement, while oil prices fell as the dollar gained.

-For Reuters new Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Editing by Robin Pomeroy and Nick Zieminski)
+For Reuters new Live Markets blog on European and UK stock markets see reuters://realtime/verb=Open/url=http://emea1.apps.cp.extranet.thomsonreuters.biz/cms/?pageId=livemarkets (Additional reporting by Chuck Mikolajczak in New York; Editing by Robin Pomeroy and Nick Zieminski)

 Jan 26 Magellan Midstream Partners LP said on Thursday its refined products pipeline in Worth County, Iowa, remained shut after spilling about 3,300 barrels of diesel.